MANu-13111/Automated-Health-Graph-Generator/README.md

 open cmd and run the code

-# Technologies used
+# TECHNOLOGIES USED

 PYTHON

-# used packages are
+# USED PACKAGES ARE

 NUMPY
 PANDAS